lmagyar/homeassistant-addon-mariadb-inmemory/mariadb/DOCS.md

 Specify an upper limit on the size of the in-memory filesystem.
 The size may have a k, m, or g suffix.

 During the first days regularly check the database size from eg. HeidiSQL, DBeaver, BeeKeeper-Studio.
-Or SSH into the host (google it, you need to access port 22222), `docker ps` and `docker exec -it 123456 /bin/bash` and see the container's file-system directly, use `df` or `ls` to check file sizes and free space.
+Or SSH into the system, `docker ps` and `docker exec -it 123456 /bin/bash` and see the container's file-system directly, use `df` or `ls` to check file sizes and free space.

 **Note:** The database occupies more space on tmpfs than you see in the client.